← Industry Insights

 Know Your Supplier (KYS) is a detailed due diligence measure that verifies the reliability and integrity of potential business partners.
 This systematic process allows Companies to assess their suppliers before and during business relationships.

-KYS helps companies assess vital information about suppliers including:
+KYS helps companies assess vital information about suppliers, including

 • Identity verification and legal status